roboxon/Student_App/AI_ASSISTANCE.md

 ✓ Icon display is working correctly and persists on minimize ✓ Release curriculum data loading and display
 ✓ Local caching of API responses
+✓ Centralized theme management with AppTheme and AppLayout

 Recent improvements:
 1. Implemented TrayApplicationContext for reliable system tray management